shaozhm/shine/README.md

 **step 1: Generate training data**

 To generate the training data click on **"Generate data"** button.
 It will generate the random sales order.
-Alongwith the random salesorder some records will be generated with some pattern, which will be used to train model for status prediction.
+Along with the random salesorder, few records will be generated with some pattern in it, which will be used to train model for status prediction.

 ![Alt text](./documents/dg1.JPG "Generate Data")